SysKitTeam/docs-spdockit/spdockit-insights/insights-home.md

 The SPDocKit Insights home page gives you an overview of your index's contents as well as a general performance overview regarding your farm health.

-Please note that the SPDocKit Insights home page dashboards are not updated automatically, and are generated either when the home tab is selected or on application startup.
+Please note that the SPDocKit Insights home page dashboards are __not updated automatically__, and are generated either when the home tab is selected or on application startup.

 ## Event Viewer dashboard